Characteristics of colour vision disorders

 The measurements are made with so-called Landolt rings with different brightnesses, with and without glare.
 These methods are particularly important in car license and airworthiness examinations.
 You will probably have come across some of these tests during childhood.

 Would you like to be tested?
 Testing is totally uncomplicated and quick.
-We will be happy to advise you at our practice at Zurich Bellevue.
+We are your competent ophthalmologist in Zurich and look forward to your visit.